Simonhajd/Sticktility/journal.md

 June 8:

-I started on the button design. turns out I think this project is going to be much smaller than O expected but thats not a problem.
+I started on the button design. turns out I think this project is going to be much smaller than I expected but thats not a problem.
 I looked into using the usb-c, or an attachment device, to be detected to turn it on, but figured I should have a hardwired button.
 I found a small enoguh latching button on adafruit im planning on using, I implemented it into the pcb, and i modeled it in Fusion. then added the same cutout style I did with the usb-c to let it slide in.

 ** Total time spent: 3 hours 53 minutes**